quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 }
 ```

 It’s a very simple usecase, returning `"hello"` to all invocations of `hello()`.

-Note that it doesn't contain
-any references or imports to actual web technology like JXR-RS annotations.
+**Note:** The usecase class does not contain any references or imports to actual web technology like JXR-RS annotations.
 It is completely infrastructure agnostic.

 ## Exporting the usecase
 Since the `GreetingUseCase` class does specify how the usecase should be served using HTTP, that particular aspect needs to be configured outside of the class.